iferres/phylen/paper.md

 # Acknowledgements

-I.F. was supported by ANII (Uruguay) posgraduation grant POS_NAC_2016_1_131079.
+I.F. was supported by ANII (Uruguay) postgraduation grant POS_NAC_2016_1_131079.
 We thank Pablo Fresia and Daniela Costa for testing Phylen.

 # References